-In 2017, the number of premature deaths in Iceland was 422 per 100,000 inhabitants.22 Efforts are underway on health promotion and prevention efforts against premature deaths.
+In 2017, the number of premature deaths in Iceland was 422 per 100,000 inhabitants.
+Efforts are underway on health promotion and prevention efforts against premature deaths.
 The work covers a broad spectrum of health risks and influencing factors, such as alcohol, tobacco and drug prevention, nutrition counselling, exercise, mental health and dental care, as well as violence and accident prevention.
+Screening for cervical and breast cancer has a long history in Iceland and efforts are constantly directed at increasing the participation of women in the screenings.
+There are also plans to start screening for colon and rectal cancer.
+In March 2019, the Screening Council delivered its opinion to the Directorate of Health on the location, management and implementation of screening for cancer in Iceland, and the next task of the Council is to review the arrangements for specific screenings.

-Statistics Iceland, 25 May 2018, Frjósemi aldrei verið minni en árið 2017 (Fertility never lower than in 2017).
+&lt;sup>21 Statistics Iceland, 25 May 2018, Frjósemi aldrei verið minni en árið 2017 (Fertility never lower than in 2017).

-22 See Appendix.
+&lt;sup>22 See Appendix.